yoon630/yoon630/README.md

 ## Hi there 👋 I am Yoonseon from Korea
-- 🔭 I’m intersted in PM, Frontend Develop
+- 🔭 I’m intersted in UX research, UX design, Product Management, Customer Analyze
 - 🤔 I'm interested in solving service problems and analyzing customer behavior.
 - 💻 I am trying to learn new skills
 - 📫 How to reach me: choiyunseon630@gmail.com